IN AS LITTLE AS 24 HOURS

 Individual agents must reside in California and their address must be listed in the LLC’s articles of organization.
 The agent may be affiliated with the LLC.

-MARSHALL LAW provides this service at no extra charge as part of the business formation process.
+Fast Eviction Lawyer provides this service at no extra charge as part of the business formation process.

 If you already have a company and you want Daniel Marshall to serve as your agent for service of process there is a one-time fee of $250 which includes filing all the necessary papers with the Secretary of State.
 For corporations minutes are required prior to this filing.